mlaura1996/OpenBIMtoFEM/README.md

 # OpenBIMtoFEM
 A tool for using IFC files to perform finite element analysis in a completely open framework.

+Use the *docum.pdf* to install the same anaconda eviroment as me :)

-Following are the instructions to install the environment needed to run the scripts:
+alternatively, following are the instructions to install the environment needed to run the scripts:

 - Run anaconda powershell
 - Run the commands to create a virtual environment